 3. Noah’s Ark Zoo Farm

-Noah’s Ark Zoo Farm is one of Bristol’s best activities for families.
+Noah’s Ark Zoo Farm is one of Bristol’s best activities for kids.
 Not only do you get to hunt around for a pumpkin you can visit the animals there too!
 This zoo has over 100 different species of animal, from gentle giraffes to carnivorous African lions, from fluffy rabbits to giant African elephants.
-From October 17 to November 6, guests can check out their pumpkin patches, before choosing one of their own to carve.
-Children can also take part in the farm’s Great British Wildlife Maze, Top Trumps Trail and Bug Talks.
-Plus, there’ll be fabulous pumpkin themed foods and treats at the barn and farm shop.

 Clevedon Road, Wraxall, Bristol BS48 1PG